Weber State University Board of Trustees

 After graduating from WSU, he teamed up with his father to establish H&W Industrial Sales in Ogden, Utah, which he later purchased and ran for 18 years.
 He currently owns HCS, an elevator consulting firm that utilizes his 25 years of experience in the elevator industry.
 He has also begun testing out his baking skills by co-owning several Crumbl Cookies franchises.

-Potokar loves traveling, exploring the world, trying new foods and meeting new friends.
-She also enjoys spending time outdoors, game nights with her friends and relaxing with a good book.
+Ashley has a love for traveling.
+She loves experiencing new places, trying new foods, and meeting new friends.
+She also loves spending time outdoors, having game nights with her friends, and relaxing with a good book.

 Donald J. Salazar